AndrewJBateman/angular-pwa-game/README.md

 # :zap: Angular PWA TicTacToe

-* App using Angular 10 to show a tictactoe game that is deployed to Firestore at [https://angular-pwa-tictactoe.firebaseapp.com/](https://angular-pwa-tictactoe.firebaseapp.com/).
+* App using Angular 11 to show a tictactoe game that is deployed to Firestore at [https://angular-pwa-tictactoe.firebaseapp.com/](https://angular-pwa-tictactoe.firebaseapp.com/).
+* Tutorial code from [Jeff Delaney at Fireship](https://fireship.io/) - see [:clap: Inspiration](#clap-inspiration) below.

 *** Note: to open web links in a new window use: _ctrl+click on link_**